 (1) The Board shall review any case of the imposition of a sanction or sanctions upon an academic staff member having indefinite tenure upon written notice of appeal by the academic staff member.
 This appeal shall be filed with the Board's Secretary within ten days (or within such extension of time as permitted for cause by the Chancellor) of date of the written notice of the President's decision, stating grounds for the appeal, with a copy to the President.
 The Board may on its own initiative review any case involving the question of the imposition of a sanction or sanctions upon an academic staff member.
-Upon receiving a notice of any written notice of appeal by an academic staff member having indefinite tenure or of the Board's Secretary the following:
+Upon receiving a notice of any written notice of appeal by an academic staff member having indefinite tenure or of the Board's decision to review a case, the President shall forward to the Board's Secretary the following: